Schedule 2026

 FREE

-This conversation is part of a series of public programs presented in association with Oscar Hagerman: Sillas de Mexico, currently on view at the Chinati Foundation.
+This presentation is part of a series of public programs presented in association with Oscar Hagerman: Sillas de Mexico, currently on view at the Chinati Foundation.
+Casillas Pintor will be introduced by Caitlin Murray and Federico Campos, Director of ISAD's Architecture Design Studio.

 cactus liquors